-North Dakota's pension plan utilizes a constant benefit multiplier of 2 percent, regardless of years of service; however, teachers may opt for early retirement with unreduced benefits based on years of service.
-Teachers may retire when they qualify for the "Rule of 90," meaning age plus years of service equal 90, while other vested teachers may not retire until age 65.
-Therefore, teachers who begin their careers at age 22 can reach the "Rule of 90" with 34 years of service by age 56, entitling them to nine additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 65.
+Texas's pension plan utilizes a constant benefit multiplier of 2.3 percent, regardless of years of service; however, teachers may opt for early retirement with unreduced benefits based on years of service.
+Teachers may retire at age 60 if they qualify for the "Rule of 80," meaning age plus years of service equal 80, while other vested teachers may not retire with unreduced benefits until age 65.
+Teachers who were members of the pension system prior to September 1, 2007 can retire with the "Rule of 80" at any age.
+Therefore, teachers hired prior to 2007 who began their careers at age 22 can reach the "Rule of 80" with 29 years of service by age 51, entitling them to 14 additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 65.
+New teachers in this scenario may not receive benefits until age 60, but they will still receive five years of unreduced benefits beyond what other teachers would receive who may not retire until age 65.
+In addition, early retirement with reduced benefits is offered to all teachers at age 55 and to teachers with 25 years of service at any age.
 These provisions may encourage effective teachers to retire early, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.